Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

             <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/FB-1-aptamer" target="_blank"
                 style="color:#520049"><b>FB-1 aptamer</b></a></td>
             <td name="td2">Fluorescein</td>
-            <td name="td3">Fluorescein is an organic compound and dye based on the xanthene tricyclic structural motif,
-              formally belonging to triarylmethine dyes family.
-It is available as a dark orange/red powder slightly soluble in water and alcohol.</td>
+            <td name="td3">Fluorescein sodium is used extensively as a diagnostic tool in the field of ophthalmology.
+Fluorescein is a fluorescent compound or fluorophore having a maximum absorbance of 494 m and an emission maximum of 521 nm.
+The yellowish-green fluorescence of the compound can be used to demarcate the vascular area under observation, distinguishing it from adjacent areas.
+It is applied topically in the form of a drop or it can be injected intravenously to produce a fluorescein angiogram.</td>
             <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/9889155/" target="_blank"
                 style="color:#520049"><b>1998</b></a></td>
             <td name="td5">NA</td>